-Rehearsals: Cast will have some intermittent rehearsals the month of June.
-Then, rehearsals begin full-time beginning July 9.
-Rehearsals take place on weeknight evenings and weekend afternoons.
+Rehearsals: First rehearsal is Monday June 25.
+Rehearsals take place on weeknight evenings and Saturday mornings.
 The rehearsal schedule will be based on cast conflicts and will be finalized after casting.

 Tech rehearsals: August 11 and 12.
 Attendance required.
 No conflicts are allowed after August 11.